Vivswan/AnalogVNN/docs/source/extra_classes.md

 ```

 where:

-sigma is the standard deviation of Gaussian Noise
+- {math}`\sigma` is the standard deviation of Gaussian Noise

-EP is the error probability (0 > EP > 1)
+- EP is the error probability (0 > EP > 1)

-erf is the Gauss Error Function
+- erf is the Gauss Error Function

-p is precision
+- p is precision